HO-COOH/include-info/README.md

 - Does NOT take conditional macros into account.
 Need significant effort to solve that, maybe using a real language server.
 (Contributions are greatly appreciated)

 ## Plan
-- ~~Add something like a tooltip that lists all the included files when clicked and jump to that file.~~ √
+- ~~Add something like a tooltip that lists all the included files when clicked and jump to that file~~  √
 - Help remove unnecessary include (might need a language server)

 ## Release Notes
+- 1.1.1
+Clean up code, optimize performance
+- 1.1.0
+Add tooltip for listing included files
+- 1.0.0
 First release!